Formation of the Farmers’ Union

 Federation structure

-Federated Farmers represents farmers from 24 regions.
-It is made up of seven industry groups: meat and fibre, dairy, goats, high country, rural butchers, grain and seed, and beekeepers.
+Federated Farmers represents farmers from 25 regions.
+Its industry groups cover meat and fibre, dairy, goats, high country, rural butchers, grain and seed, and beekeepers.
 The Wellington office is responsible for policy, advocacy, lobbying and advisory services, and a president acts as the federation’s public face and spokesperson.
 In 2017 West Coast dairy farmer Katie Milne was elected as the first female president.

 ‘Fart tax’